ms-iot/lsdk/docs/grapeboard.md

 sf write $load_addr ppa $filesize
 ```

 Reset the board.
-When it reboots, you should see output like the following, which indicates that you successfully updated the PPA and OPTEE.
+When it reboots, you should see output like the following, which indicates that you successfully updated PPA and OP-TEE.

 ```
 PPA Firmware: Version LSDK-18.09-dirty